kikiutils/node-fs-extra/README.md

 ## Examples

-You can use this package to simplify your code like this:
+You can simplify your code using this package as follows:

 ### readJson
 Originally used operation: